 The 2013 class includes former football players Roy Shivers (1964-65) and Jim Turner (1959-62); track athletes Candy Cashell (1982-84) and Corey Murdock (1994, 1997-99), basketball player Jimmy Moore (1972-75); and contributor Jim Laub.

-Dave Kragthorpe is in his first season as the Special Assistant to the Head Coach at Utah State.
+Dave Kragthorpe is in his second season as the Special Assistant to the Head Coach at Utah State.
 Overall, Kragthorpe spent 10 years as a collegiate head coach at South Dakota State, Idaho State and Oregon State.

 Kragthorpe began his coaching career as an assistant at Idaho Falls (Idaho) High School and later head coach at Roosevelt (Mich.)
 High School.
 He also spent time as an assistant at the collegiate level at Montana, South Dakota State and BYU.